you112ef/OpenManus-RL/Readme.md

 # Acknowledgement
 We extend our thanks to ulab-uiuc (https://ulab-uiuc.github.io/) and Openmanus (https://github.com/mannaandpoem/OpenManus)) team from MetaGPT for their support and shared knowledge.
 Their mission and community contributions help drive innovations like OpenManus forward.

+We also want to thank AgentGym(https://agentgym.github.io/) and Verl (https://github.com/volcengine/verl) for their opensource.

 We welcome all developers who are interested in this project can reach out to (kunlunz2@illinois.edu)

 Stay tuned for updates and the official release of our repository.
 Together, let's build a thriving open-source agent ecosystem!